MITgcm/MITgcm/doc/contributing/contributing.rst

    [...] # do the work
    conda deactivate

+Alternatively, if you are not a python user and want a simple python installation that permanently installs these packages, we recommend the following:

+ #.
+Get miniforge from https://github.com/conda-forge/miniforge/#download (for linux, win, or mac).
+Follow the instructions
+    to run the installer from a terminal window.
+Make sure to say "yes" when it asks to initialize Miniforge3 --  that way you can use it right away.
+This is a minimal anaconda with conda-forge already set as default.
+ #.
+Install MITgcm doc requirements:
+    cd MITgcm
+    conda install --file doc/requirements.txt

-Once these modules are installed you can build the html version of the manual by running ``make html`` in the ``doc`` directory.
+Regardless of which installation method you choose, once these modules are installed you can build the html version of the manual by running ``make html`` in the ``doc`` directory.

 To build the pdf version of the manual you will also need a working version of LaTeX that includes